-Associates/Interns that are credential holders of the Assemblies of God that receive a salary from U.S. Missions and are in good standing with the General Council are eligible to receive a housing allowance designation.
+Missionaries that receive a salary from U.S. Missions and are in good standing with the General Council are eligible to receive a housing allowance designation.

 According to IRS regulations, ministers are allowed a housing allowance for expenditures made to purchase or rent a home, provided the amount claimed as a housing allowance has been designated and documented as part of the minister's remuneration and does not exceed the actual out-of-pocket expenses of the home.